sadscv/JournalReading/articles/2022Summer/【D825】Comic_relief.md

 8.In cases of trauma, such as sexual assault or post-­traumatic stress disorder, drawing offers a sense of control when revisiting painful memories.
 The panel­ by panel format allows patients to regulate the pace at which they reconstruct the events in question.
 They can identify gaps in the story and present the episode and those involved from their perspective.

 9.Doctors can benefit from comics, too.
 A study of clinicians who read “My Degeneration”, Peter Dunlap­Shohl’s account of life with Parkinson’s disease, found the graphic novel enhanced their empathy for sufferers.
 Crafting one can be a self­help tool for medical professionals as well as patients.
 After trying writing and painting as ways to deal with the stress of her work as an hiv/aids nurse in Chicago in the 1990s, M.K.
 Czerwiec turned to comics.
-“This little combination of image and text in** sequential** fashion”, she says, “was really, really helpful for me.”
+“This little combination of image and text in **sequential** fashion”, she says, “was really, really helpful for me.”
 She published her drawings as a **graphic novel** in 2017, and now teaches medical students how to use art to cope with strains.

 > **sequential**：连续的；循序；相继的
  >
 > **graphic novel**：连环画小说；漫画小说
  >
-> **Heal thyself **
- >

 10.The roles of comics are multiplying.
-They can simplify medical information, making **arcane **concepts more accessible to children and people with learning disabilities or language barriers.
+They can simplify medical information, making **arcane** concepts more accessible to children and people with learning disabilities or language barriers.
 Examples include helping patients to grasp the notion of informed consent, understand how electronic health records work or negotiate handovers between carers.
 Government health agencies are harnessing the medium for public education.
-In 2020 Stark County, Ohio, commissioned Cara Bean, an artist, and the Centre for Cartoon Studies in **Vermont **to produce a comic to introduce pupils to mental health.
+In 2020 Stark County, Ohio, commissioned Cara Bean, an artist, and the Centre for Cartoon Studies in **Vermont** to produce a comic to introduce pupils to mental health.

 > **thyself** ：a word meaning ‘yourself’你自己
  >